oscarvz/nextjs-starter/README.md

 > For demonstration purposes I added a few components with basic styling to play around with.

 #### A few neat things to point out:
-- Added support for SSG CSS!
+- Added support for SSR CSS!
 - The `styled-components` theme is typed so your text editor/IDE will give you suggestions;
 - The theme currently generates CSS variables so playing around with different color options from your browser's dev tools is easy!